marafathussain/ML_book_easy/chapters/chapter1.md

 - **Drug repurposing**: ML finds existing drugs that might treat new diseases based on molecular patterns
 - **Biomarker discovery**: ML identifies combinations of genes/proteins that predict disease better than any single marker

-This doesn't replace hypothesis-driven research; it complements it, suggesting new hypotheses to test.
+This does not replace hypothesis-driven research; it complements it, suggesting new hypotheses to test.

 ## 1.7 Machine Learning vs. Traditional Statistics

 Many biologists wonder: "How is machine learning different from statistics?
-Aren't they the same?"
+Are not they the same?"

 There's significant overlap, but key differences in philosophy and application: